Events

 Sunday, April 12, 2:00pm

-at the Zimmerli Art Museum (71 Hamilton St, New Brunswick, NJ).
-This concert will likewise celebrate the American Semiquincentennial and will be followed by a generous reception, giving us good opportunity to meet the artists and each other.
+Join us for this free Winner’s Concert at the Zimmerli Art Museum (71 Hamilton St, New Brunswick, NJ), likewise celebrating the American Semiquincentennial.
+This event concludes with a generous reception, giving us good opportunity to meet the artists and each other.
 We are thrilled to present Claire and Barbie, so we invite you to come and meet this exceptional duo!

 Isabel Merat, soprano, and pianist Anna Sunmin Park (finalists in the FAS Fellows auditions) offered a beautiful and interesting concert of American song at Zimmerli Art Museum on March 1, 2026.
 An appreciative audience was thrilled by their imaginative performances.